Bay Area Opportunities

 Program fees may be paid by wire transfer, check (payable to California College of the Arts), Visa, American Express, Discover, or MasterCard.

-All withdrawal requests must be emailed to Summer English Coordinator Grace Remy at email@example.com, on or before May 15.
+All withdrawal requests must be emailed to Summer English Coordinator Laura Robinson at firstname.lastname@example.org on or before May 15.
 Please make sure you receive an email from us confirming that we have received your withdrawal request.

-Plan to arrive at the San Francisco International Airport (SFO) on Saturday, July 12, 2014.
+Students should plan to arrive at the San Francisco International Airport (SFO) on Saturday, July 11, 2015 and depart on Sunday, August 2.
 Additional travel information will be emailed to enrolled students.

 Non-U.S. citizens who are admitted to CCA’s Summer High School English + Art/Design Program do not need to obtain an international student (F1) visa.
 They can apply for a tourist (B) visa at a U.S. embassy or consulate.